-STATS 100 is designed for students who either haven't studied or lacked confidence in Year 13 Statistics.
-You can't take STATS 100 with another Statistics course, or if you've already passed a Statistics course.
+STATS 100 is designed for students who lacked confidence in Year 13 Statistics or didn't study it at that level.
+You can't take STATS 100 if you're enrolled in another Statistics course or have already passed one.

 STATS 108 is required by the Professional Accounting bodies and to advance in some subjects.
+You can enrol in STATS 108 after completing STATS 100.

-www.stats.auckland.ac.nz
+stats.auckland.ac.nz

-What additional courses can I take in my first year?
+What other courses do I need to take in my first year?

-The following BCom majors require these additional Stage I courses:
+The following BCom majors require these Stage I courses:

 - · Accounting: ACCTG 102

-- · Economics: ECON 152, 221
+- · Economics: ECON 152

 - · Finance: ACCTG 102 and MATHS 108